j33f/jQ2Cheerio/README.md

 ```
 {
-	':first': '.first()'
+	':first': function(oSelector) {
+		// do things with oSelector
+		return string // string is like "p').first().find('"
 	}
+}
 ```

-and `force` is a boolean saying if you want to overwrite existing selectors or not
+and `force` is a boolean saying if you want to overwrite existing selectors or not.
+Have a look at the source code.

 ## Currently supported selectors